AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/run_control.rst

    fff006bc-fff006bf ?: 12 --t- block
    [...]

-Indeed, prior to the execution traces per-se (list of executed instruction blocks past the ``Traces:`` label), we see a few information entries aimed at helping |gcp| and users on various accounts.
-Each entry has a tag identifying it's kind, then some associated data dependent on the kind.
+Prior to the execution traces per-se (list of executed instruction blocks past the ``Traces:`` label), we see a few information entries aimed at helping
+|gcp| and users on various accounts.
+Each entry has a tag identifying it's
+kind, then some associated data dependent on the kind.
 Our example above features the following information entries:

 ``DATE_TIME`` :